Azra Mansoor

 Azra Mansoor is a Pakistani actress and radio artist.
 She has been active in the industry for almost six decades and appeared in television series such as Ankahi (1982), Sunehray Din (1991), Alif Allah Aur Insaan (2017), Khamoshi (2017) and Paristan (2022).
 She also appeared in the film Bin Roye (2015).

 Early life

 Mansoor was born in Lahore, Pakistan and studied from different cities of the country being the daughter of an army officer.
-She did her schooling from Convent of Saint Joseph, Comilla and then did her matriculation from Government High School, Malir Town.
-She did her graduation from Women College, Quetta.
+She did her schooling from Convent of Saint Joseph, Comilla and then did her matriculation from Government High School, Malir Town, Karachi.
+She did her graduation from Women's College, Quetta.

 Career

-Mansoor made her debut with PTV's Kaghaz Ke Phool (1967) with the lead role.
-She then appeared in PTV's classics such as Ankahi (1982) and Sunehray Din (1991).
+Mansoor made her acting debut with PTV's Kaghaz Ke Phool (1967) in the lead role.
+She then appeared in PTV classics such as Ankahi (1982) and Sunehray Din (1991).
 Her recent performances include Bin Roye (2015), Alif Allah Aur Insaan and Khamoshi (both 2017).

 Personal life

 Azra is married and has four children.